 Sequence diagrams are concerned with how the different elements in a system interact and operate over time.
 Time in a sequence diagram progresses as you descend from top to bottom, with the objects involved appearing from left to right as they take part in the interactions being shown.

 Sequence diagrams are used to track the exchange of messages and activity between the objects in the system.
 Developers can use sequence diagrams to document how a future system should behave, or to document how existing systems operate.
 They are effective at taking use cases and developing them into a more formal representation of how they should operate.
 Sequence diagrams can also be used in business to communicate how business objects interact and how the flow of control shifts under different conditions.
+Read more on UML's role in business analysis.

 Make your own UML sequence diagram with Gleek.